galmeida9/Software-Architecture-20-21/as-report.md

 ## 4. Security

-### 4.1 Architecture

-![Availability Architecture](report-resources/security-architecture.png)

-### 4.2 Scenarios
+### 4.1 Scenarios
-**1)** A student submits a quiz once.
+**1)** A student attempts  to submit two times the answers to the same quiz.
+A student submits a quiz once.
 Then he tries to submit again via other means, like Postman, since in the frontend we can only submit once.
-The second submission is rejected because he submit already once.
+The second submission is rejected because he submitted already once.
 **2)** A student gets the questions from other student or other means and tries to submit them out of order, the submission is rejected.
-**3)** A student tries to get the quizzes question through monitoring the HTTP requests in the network, he finds the correct request, but he cannot read it, because it is encrypted.
+**3)** A student attempts to get the quizzes question through monitoring the HTTP requests in the network, he finds the correct request, but he cannot read it, because that data is encrypted.
-**4)** A student submitted a question by clicking the arrow next in the user interface, but he realized that he made a mistake and tries to submit it through an HTTP request.
+**4)** A student attempts to answer again a question.
+The student submitted a question by clicking the arrow next in the user interface, but he realized that he made a mistake and tries to submit it through an HTTP request.
 It fails, because quiz tutor known that he already submitted that question as a his final answers.

+### 4.2 Architecture

+![Availability Architecture](report-resources/security-architecture.png)

+We did the following to achieve the scenarios above:
+**1)** To solve this scenario we added a column in the table used to save each quiz submission (*quiz_answer_item*) to save the username of the student, then we someone tries to submit a quiz, we verify if there is already a submission for that quiz ID and for that user, if there is, it is declined.
+To do this the **limit access** tactic was used.
+**2)** For this, when the quiz starts, the frontend sends to the *Conclude Quiz* micro service the quiz with the order of the questions, so when we try to conclude a quiz, the order of the questions is checked before accepting the submission.
+To comply with the scenario, the **limit access** tactic was used.
+**3)** This was a major vulnerability, where anyone could see all the questions in the quiz, merely by monitoring the requests in the browser, to fix this issue we encrypt the data in the backend and send it to the frontend, where it decrypts it.
+To achieve this the **encrypt data** tactic was used.
+**4)** We used a similar approach to the second scenario, where we check if the user already submitted a final answer to a given question, if so, it is rejected.
+To do this the **limit access** tactic was used.

 ### 4.3 Tests
 In these tests, 10% of the students exit the quiz, and return to it.